-A contractor’s “present responsibility” status is its most important asset.
-Suspension, proposed debarment, or debarment from government contracting of an individual, business unit, or corporate entity can have catastrophic business impacts, precluding that individual, unit, or entity from receiving working on, or competing for government contracts potentially for years.
-Moreover, under the FAR’s internal compliance program and mandatory disclosure requirements (Ethics Advice & Compliance Audits and Plans), contractors bear the burden of self-policing and self-reporting their own activities or risk damaging their reputations as responsible contractors.
+Suspension, proposed debarment, or debarment from government contracting of an individual, business unit, or corporate entity can have catastrophic business impacts, precluding that individual, unit, or entity from receiving, working on, or competing for government contracts or being a subcontractor.
+The effects can carry forward to impair commercial business as well.

-Wiley Government Contracts attorneys regularly advise contractors facing threatened suspension and debarment, earning a reputation for forthrightness, steady guidance, and integrity.
-We have worked extensively with Department of Defense (DOD) and civilian Suspension and Debarment Officials (SDOs) to prevent, negotiate, and resolve suspension and debarment actions as well as threatened actions.
-Our clients have included contractors of all sizes, from major defense contractors and large commercial companies with smaller government contracting footprints to small businesses and individuals.
+Wiley Government Contracts attorneys regularly advise contractors facing potential suspension and debarment, earning a reputation for forthrightness, steady guidance, and integrity.
+We have worked extensively with the U.S. Department of Defense (DOD) and civilian Suspension and Debarment Officials (SDOs), and our clients have included contractors of all sizes, from major defense contractors and large commercial companies with smaller government contracting footprints, to small businesses and individuals.
+When a company is facing a civil or criminal investigation or charges, we coordinate our response with counsel handling those matters to ensure that all of the client’s interests are protected.
+And we are proactive – assisting clients with approaching key government customers in advance of any SDO involvement to provide information, demonstrate transparency and responsibility, and avert potential exclusion.

-We have assisted clients in responding to show-cause notices; advocated for contractors facing potential suspension or debarment in meetings, negotiations, and presentations to agency debarring officials; negotiated administrative agreements to avoid suspension and debarment; and worked with contractors to shore up compliance practices in response to threatened suspension or debarment.
+We have assisted clients in responding to show-cause notices, requests for information, notices of suspension, and notices of proposed debarment; advocated for contractors facing potential suspension or debarment in meetings, negotiations, and presentations to agency SDOs; negotiated administrative agreements to avoid suspension and debarment; and worked with contractors to shore up compliance programs and practices in response to threatened suspension or debarment.

 Representative experience includes:

-- Major government contractor’s office proposed for debarment: Conducted extensive internal investigation while negotiating a comprehensive administrative agreement with responsible agency SDO, which ultimately lifted the proposed debarment.
-Wiley also assisted the contractor in implementing internal investigation and compliance functions to allow compliance with the administrative agreement.
+- Major government contractor location proposed for debarment: Conducted extensive internal investigation while negotiating a comprehensive administrative agreement with responsible agency.
+Wiley then assisted client with conducting internal investigations and enhancing internal investigation and compliance functions, leading to early lifting of the administrative agreement.

-- Foreign company proposed for debarment: Assisted with preparation of initial submission to SDO and a meeting between the SDO and company executives.
+- Foreign company proposed for debarment as a result of criminal antitrust violations: Assisted with preparation of initial submission to SDO and a meeting between the SDO and company executives.
 After the meeting, the proposed debarment was immediately lifted.

 - Bid Protests